 Connectivity, AI and 5G were addressed in a session of talks from Kjell Gustafsson (Ericsson), Lijo George (Sony), Martin Börjesson (2021.AI) and Marcus Rothoff (Volvo Cars).
 Here the speakers explored the benefits and challenges of the next wave of digital technology.

-It is important for Lund to work with the academia and companies collaboratively and use the city as a test platform for good solutions.
-We want to work with the best people in the world - Per Persson, City of Lund.
+It is important for Lund to work with academia and companies collaboratively and use the city as a test platform for good solutions.
+We want to work with the best people in the world. - Per Persson, City of Lund

 Skåne offers a world-class quality of life.
 This year 100% of public transportation is now fossil free…Skåne is a border region belonging to the String network, reaching from Oslo to Hamburg.
-This is an integrated cross border region working together driving change in sustainability…Skåne leads innovation in our 3 focus areas, Smart sustainable cities, personal health and smart materials. - Louise Eklund, Region Skåne
+This is an integrated cross-border region working together driving change in sustainability…Skåne leads innovation in our three focus areas, smart sustainable cities, personal health and smart materials. - Louise Eklund, Region Skåne

 Experts from the industry highlighted the latest technologies and discussed how the e-mobility sector is rapidly becoming more interconnected and autonomous.